-• Staff will be allowed to attend only Golden Plain's functions (activities and athletics) of their immediate children.
+• Staff will be allowed to attend only Golden Plains functions (activities and athletics) of their immediate children.
 Staff will be allowed to leave as early as 2:30 p.m. without having to use earned leave as long as they have arranged to have their classes adequately and appropriately supervised.
 Each member requesting to use this type of leave will submit the appropriate paperwork.
+The building principal must be made aware of any arrangements to cover classes for this type of leave.